rocky-linux/documentation/docs/guides/package_management/dnf_package_manager.md

   - Package Manager
 ---

-# Dnf package manager
+# DNF package manager

-DNF, or Dandified Yum, is a package manager used in some Linux distributions.
-It is the next generation version of the Yum (Yellowdog Updater, Modified) package manager, which was widely used in Red Hat-based systems.
+DNF, or Dandified Yum, is a package manager in some Linux distributions.
+It is the next-generation version of the Yum (Yellowdog Updater, Modified) package manager, widely used in Red Hat-based systems.
 DNF was introduced as a replacement for Yum to address some limitations and improve performance.

 DNF is commonly used in Rocky Linux, Fedora, RHEL (Red Hat Enterprise Linux) 8 and later, and other Linux distributions that have adopted it as their package manager.
-It aims to provide a more modern and efficient package management experience for users and administrators.
+It aims to provide users and administrators a more modern and efficient package management experience.

 ## Prerequisites